Price vs. Value

 Owning ten different businesses in the same sector is not diversification.
 Because entire sectors can disappear or be left in a lurch for a long, long time.
 We don’t want to end up owning the next generation’s buggy whip and leather industries.

-Portfolio design, I believe should be intentional.
+Portfolio design hence needs to be intentional.
 We don’t want to just slap things together with a stock here and a bond there and hope things work out.
-An ideal first step is to start with a baseline financial plan and incorporate investments that serves the main intent behind that plan.
+An ideal first step is to start with a baseline financial plan and incorporate investments that serve the primary intent behind that plan.
 Every investment should have a job to do.

-And we want to expose enough of our money towards the pieces in our portfolio to make a difference.
-One or two percent exposure to an asset class is not going to matter even if it were to shoot the lights out.
+And we want to expose enough of our money towards the many pieces in our portfolio to make a difference.
+One or two percent exposure to an investment category is not going to matter even if it were to shoot the lights out.

-So, getting the baseline structure right is the key.
-And then building a process around how we are going to maintain that structure as our lives evolve.
-Easy to say but not easy to do but it needs to be done.
+Getting the baseline structure right hence is key.
+And then building a process around how we are going to maintain that structure as our plan and our lives evolve.

 Cover image credit – Dariusz Grosa, Pexels